liammkellly/tenhou-tiles/README.md

 ## Usage

 * Browse to http://tenhou.net/3
-* Inject the following code (you can copy-paste it to the address bar): javascript:fetch('https://your-website.com/tenhou/tenhou.php').then((response) => response.text()).then((data) => document.write(data));
+* Inject the following code (through the console or a bookmarklet): javascript:fetch('https://your-website.com/tenhou/tenhou.php').then((response) => response.text()).then((data) => document.write(data));